-No instructions have been provided for a claim of disparate impact under Title VII, although such an instruction is provided for a disparate impact claim for age discrimination under the ADEA.
-See Instruction 11.4 (Age Discrimination-Disparate Impact-Elements).
+identify the specific employment practices or selection criteria at issue; and (3) show a causal relationship between the challenged practices or criteria and the disparate impact.").
+And while Title VII plaintiffs often use statistics to meet the first element of their disparate-impact claims, they are not necessary "where a disparate impact" to a protected class "is obvious" from the face of the complaint.
+See Bolden-Hardge v.
+Off.
+Cal.
+State Controller, 63 F.4th 1215, 1227 (9th Cir.
+2023).
 For a detailed discussion of a disparate impact claim arising under the Fair Housing Act, see Texas Department of Housing & Community Affairs v.
 Inclusive Communities Project, Inc., 135 S. Ct.
 2507 (2015) (relying on cases interpreting Title VII and the ADEA).